eridona/DonaLab-Handbook/README.md

 &nbsp;&nbsp;&nbsp; 2.
 If not, please raise the issue anonymously by using this form. <br/>
 &nbsp;&nbsp;&nbsp; 3.
 If external involvement would be beneficial, contact our dedicated external advisor. <br/>
 &nbsp;&nbsp;&nbsp; 4.
 If none of the above steps fare appropriate, raise the issue with HR here. <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/1-POLICIES/08-Conflict-Resolution">Click here for more examples from the community</a><br/>
 </i>
 </details>